-Analysis | Homes in poor neighborhoods are taxed at roughly twice the rate of rich ones, study shows
+Analysis | Homes in poor neighborhoods are taxed at roughly twice the rate of those in rich areas, study shows

 He added that the group is “focused on improving the accuracy and precision of the appraisal methodologies on which assessments are based, and helping assessors more accurately identify and locate regressive assessments.”

 There probably are other factors driving property tax regressivity as well, although Berry believes they have a smaller effect than the assessment process.
 Many states, for instance, impose limits on how much a home’s assessed value can rise in a year to guard owners against huge tax increases.
-In booming markets, those caps may result in assessors undervaluing homes, particularly at the high end of the market where prices often rise most rapidly.
+In booming markets, those caps may result in assessors undervaluing homes, particularly at the high end of the market, where prices often rise most rapidly.

 Similarly, many cities allow property owners to appeal assessments, typically in hopes of lowering a valuation for tax purposes.
 Because these appeals “are disproportionately brought by owners of high-priced property,” Berry writes, their net effect is to lower property taxes for the rich relative to everyone else.